openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | cmd-last-update      | String      |  Timestamp of last update          |

 Show state of the send command sent by above channels which are able to write values.
+**Don't flood the API with commands**.
+The Mercedes API cannot withstand _Monkey Testing_.
+Send lock/unlock or temperatures in a short period of time will result in failures.

 Command Names: